szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 You consume 1 use of a specific Allomantic metal or alloy and store it in your system, **Roll+CON**:

-- **On a 10+**, you gain 2 holds.
+- **On a 10+**: You gain 2 holds.
 Choose one of the following:
     - **Ready action**: You can burn one use immediately.
     - **Extension**: Extend the duration of a previously accessed metal by 2 holds.
     - **Safety first**: Prevent adverse effects from the metal. (you suffer the negative effect of the metal otherwise)
-- **On a 7-9**, you gain 2 holds and suffer the metal's negative effect.
+- **On a 7-9**: You gain 2 holds and suffer the metal's negative effect.
-- **On a miss**, you suffer the adverse reactions of consuming the metal, you suffer the negative effect of the metal and choose one from the following:
+- **On a miss**: You suffer the adverse reactions of consuming the metal, you suffer the negative effect of the metal and choose one from the following:
     - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
 You must spend an action to recover or suffer -1 ongoing until you do.
     - **Metal Burn**: The metal burns hotter than expected, causing discomfort or minor burns.
 Take 1 harm.
     - **Extrication**: Your body forcefully expels the metal in a violent moment.
 You gain no holds and suffer the negative consequences.